-On May 26, 2010 the University of Utah Division of Occupational Therapy launched PAR FORE Utah in collaboration with the University Neighborhood Partners – Hartland Partnership.
+On May 26, 2010 the University of Utah Division of Occupational Therapy (now Department of Occupational and Recreational Therapies) launched PAR FORE Utah in collaboration with the University Neighborhood Partners – Hartland Partnership.
 Anywhere from six to fifteen youth participate in this fantastic opportunity for outdoor fun, education and friendship.
 The youth are from a wide range of backgrounds with most having come to the United States as refugees.

 The PAR FORE program was founded by Professor Alex Lopez at Stony Brook University.
 It is designed as a mentor program that utilizes therapeutic principles that are inherent in the sport of golf.
 These principles promote personal, social and physical growth and development.
 Occupational therapy students provide life skills lessons before the start of every session.
 Life skills training topics include activities and discussions about the core values of the program (P- perseverance, A - accountability, R - respect, F - fellowship, O - opportunity, R - resilience, and E - empowerment), teamwork, the importance of education, verbal and non-verbal communication, managing stress, as well as golf etiquette.
 After each life skills activity the youth play golf on the driving range or at the golf course for one hour.
 The kids participating in the program have no prior experience with golf and are thrilled to get a chance to learn new skills in an outdoor setting away from the urban environment where they generally spend their time.